whoisjorge/hateplanet-teaser/README.md

 ## Contributing

 Thank you for considering contributing to this repository!
 Feel free to dive in, all your contributions are always welcome.
 Open a new [issue](https://github.com/whoisjorge/hateplanet-teaser/issues/new) or just submit PRs.
-Don't be afraid to do whatever as they come to mind 👌
+Don't be afraid to say whatever comes to mind 👌